 The Street Art in Penang – Wrought Iron Caricatures

-These metal sculptures have furnished Penang’s street walls with some very welcome humour.
+These metal sculptures, which are part of the street art in Penang, have furnished the city’s street walls with some very welcome humour.
 For example, a sculpture depicting a large woman throwing a chicken in a cooking pot in Che Em Lane informed us that the lane was also known as Chicken Alley since it was once used by poulterers.

 The sculptures, which are part of the street art in Penang, can be found all over town and you can even obtain pamphlets showing the location of each of the 52 sculptures.
 We felt that it was a lot more fun to walk around the town and simply come across them spontaneously!

-The sculptures were commissioned by the Penang State Government in 2009 after an international competition aimed at artistically celebrating Georgetown’s status as a UNESCO World Heritage Site was held.
+The sculptures were commissioned by the Penang State Government in 2009, after an international competition aimed at artistically celebrating Georgetown’s status as a UNESCO World Heritage Site was held, thus contributing to the street art in Penang.
 The Malaysian sculpture studio SCULPTUREATWORK won the contract and consequently placed the playful and funny caricatures all over town in a very clever and informative manner, whilst respecting the town’s newly-acquired heritage title.

 The Street Art in Penang – Murals